 - Less interactive and intuitive compared to native apps.

-- Branding opportunities are fewer than native application and hybrid application, those with the availability of app store listing.
+- Branding opportunities are fewer than native applications and hybrid applications, those with the availability of app store listing.

 - When comparing the native app vs progressive web app, PWA ensures less security as they don’t have access to the device’s hardware components, thus not being able to implement additional layers of security.